-Complaint Example Timeliness (These types of complaints are all related to the The process of asking for a coverage decision and making appeals is explained in Sections 4-9 of this chapter.
-If you are asking for a decision or making an appeal, you use that process, not the complaint process. timeliness of our actions related to coverage decisions However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: and appeals) If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
-If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
-When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services or drugs, there are deadlines that apply.
-If you think we are not meeting these deadlines, you can make a complaint.
-When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
+The process of asking for a coverage decision and making appeals is explained in sections 4-9 of this chapter.
+If you are asking for a decision or making an appeal, you use that process, not the complaint process.

+However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
+Here are examples:

+- If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint. - If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint. - When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services or drugs, there are deadlines that apply.
+If you think we are not meeting these deadlines, you can make a complaint. - When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
 If we do not do that within the required deadline, you can make a complaint.